spiraldb/vortex/README.md

   and (in the future) decompression on GPUs.
 * **Cascading Compression** - data can be recursively compressed with multiple nested encodings.
 * **Pluggable Compression Strategies** - the built-in Compressor is based on BtrBlocks, but other strategies can trivially be used instead.
-* **Compute** - basic compute kernels that can operate over encoded data.
-Note that Vortex does not intend to become a full-fledged compute engine, but rather to implement lower-level compute operations required for efficient scanning & pushdown.
+* **Compute** - basic compute kernels that can operate over encoded data (e.g., for filter pushdown).
 * **Statistics** - each array carries around lazily computed summary statistics, optionally populated at read-time.
   These are available to compute kernels as well as to the compressor.
-* **Serialization** - Zero-copy serialization, both for IPC and for file formats.
+* **Serialization** - Zero-copy serialization of arrays, both for IPC and for file formats.
-* **Vinyl Columnar File Format (in progress)** - A modern file format that uses the Vortex serde library to store compressed array data.
+* **Columnar File Format (in progress)** - A modern file format that uses the Vortex serde library to store compressed array data.
   Optimized for random access reads and extremely fast scans; an aspiring successor to Apache Parquet.

-[1]: Because like its predecessor, it's a type of [flooring](https://en.wikipedia.org/wiki/Parquet), but it is much better for storing & accessing *records*. 🥁

 ## Overview: Logical vs Physical

-One of the core principles in Vortex is separation of the logical from the physical.
+One of the core design principles in Vortex is strict separation of logical and physical concerns.

-A Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding (the type of the array itself).
+For example, a Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding
+(the type of the array itself).
 Vortex ships with several built-in encodings, as well as several extension encodings.

 The built-in encodings are primarily designed to model the Apache Arrow in-memory format, enabling us to construct